Redocly/redocly-cli/docs/commands/join.md

 ### without-x-tag-groups

 If you have the same tags in multiple API definitions, you can allow tag duplication by using the `without-x-tag-groups` option.
-In this case, the `x-tagGroups` property will not be created in the joined file.
+In this case, the `x-tagGroups` property is not created in the joined file.

 #### Usage